-In his first book—the bestseller The Other Wes Moore—he takes a hard look at how his life might have unfolded.
+In his bestselling book The Other Wes Moore, he takes a hard look at how his life might have unfolded.
 He does this by interviewing a man who shares his name and had a similar upbringing, but who is serving life in prison for the murder of a Baltimore police officer.
 It's a beautifully-told tale that shows how lives pivot on circumstance.
 Moore donates a portion of the book's proceeds to charities focused on empowering America's youth.

 A paratrooper and Captain in the United States Army who served a tour of duty in Afghanistan, Moore is also an advocate for veterans.
 In the PBS special Coming Back Home with Wes Moore, he uses his interviewing chops to talk to other veterans about their experiences returning from Iraq and Afghanistan.
 Moore is also the host of Beyond Belief on the Oprah Winfrey Network.

 Wes Moore’s TED talk